casasin/htools3_extension/docs/_glyphs/layers/mask.md

 : select another layer as the mask layer

 copy
-: copy the contents of the main layer to the mask layer
+: copy contents of the main layer to the mask layer

 flip
-: flip the contents between main and mask layers
+: flip contents between main and mask layers

 clear
-: clear the contents of the mask layer
+: clear contents of the mask layer

 lock widths
 : copy glyph widths when copying between layers